Aligning Logits Generatively for Principled Black-Box Knowledge Distillation: Algorithm of Mapping-Emulation KD

-where $i$ is the sample index and $N$ is the number of samples.
-Regardless of the approaches, the essence of KD is learning the mapping function of the teacher model from input to output, \emph{i.e.}, $f_T$.
-However, we are blind to the mapping function from the existing teacher-model parameters.
-One can only guess the mapping process by using the responses of different network layers to the input samples or the relations between layers and treat them as \emph{knowledge} to guide the training of the student model \cite{yim2017gift}.
-Meanwhile, in some cases (\emph{e.g.}, see Sec. \ref{introduction}), the internal structure and parameters of the teacher network are not available, which makes effective distillation more challenging.
+Hinton \emph{et al.} \cite{hinton2015distilling} propose a simple but effective KD method that uses the softened logits of the teacher model as a supervision to guide student training.
+They use the Kullback-Leibler Divergence (KLD) to measure the discrepancy between the logits of the two models, where the student model is trained to minimize the gap in the hope of achieving the same output.
+The loss is defined as where $i$ is the sample index and $N$ is the number of samples.
+Regardless of the method used, the essence of KD is to learn the mapping function of the teacher model from input to output, \emph{i.e.}, $f_T$.
+However, it is hard to deduce the mapping function from the existing parameters of the teacher model.
+One can only guess the mapping process by using the responses to the input samples of different network layers or the relations between features and treat them as \emph{knowledge} to guide the training of the student model \cite{yim2017gift}.
+However, in the black-box KD problem, the internal responses or relations between layers of the teacher model are not available, which makes effective distillation more challenging.

-We first train a generative adversarial network using random noise variable $z$ as input.
-Note that the dimensionality of $z$ is the same with output logits of the teacher model, \emph{i.e.} $|z|=C$.
-The generator $G$ generates fake images using noise $z$, and the discriminator $D$ minimizes the Wasserstein distance between generated distribution and the genuine one.
-If the discriminator is capable of completely blurring the discrepancy of fake and real images, then the resulting generator, represents a function from label space to image space, defined as $f_G:\mathcal{Y}\rightarrow\mathcal{X}$, has the inverse mapping of the teacher.
+\textbf{Deprivatization.} For a $C$-way classification problem, we first train a GAN using the random noise variable $z$ sampled from the prior distribution $p$ in latent space $\mathcal{Y}$ as input.
+Note that the dimensionality of $z$ is the same as the output logits of the teacher model, \emph{i.e.} $|z|=C$.
+The generator $G$ uses noise $z$ to synthesize images, and the discriminator $D$ minimizes the Wasserstein distance between the generated $\mu'$ and the real distribution $\mu$.
+The synthetic \textit{privacy-free} images are simultaneously sent to the cloud server for inference responses, which can be soft (probability vectors for all possible classes) or hard (indexes or semantic tags for the category with the highest probability).
+We expect the synthetic images to match the high responses of the teacher model so that they can maximize the containment of patterns in real data.
+We adopt the information maximization (IM) loss \cite{hu2017learning,shi2012information}, which is formulated as where $\hat{y}^{(i)}_t=\max_{c\in C} T\left(G\left(z^{(i)}\right)\right)$ for $0.0\le\hat{y}^{(i)}_t\le 1.0$ in soft responses and $\hat{y}^{(i)}_t=1.0$ in hard responses.

+Suppose the discriminator is capable of completely blurring the discrepancy between synthetic and genuine images.
+In this case, the resulting generator represents a function from the latent space to the image space, defined as $f_G:\mathcal{Y}\rightarrow\mathcal{X}$, with an inverse mapping of the teacher function.
+Note that the generator and the discriminator are trained simultaneously: we adjust parameters for the generator to minimize $\log (1-D(G(z)))$ and adjust parameters for the discriminator to minimize $\log D(x)$.
+And their loss functions are We introduce a trade-off hyperparameter $\alpha$ to balance $\mathcal{L}_{GAN}$ and $\mathcal{L}_{IM}$, and all the losses in the first step of deprivatization constitute \arraystretch{1.1}